operio-dev/operio-whitepaper/docs/04_architecture.md

 Legacy ERP systems force organizations into a devastating choice: adopt the entire, bloated suite of functionality or face expensive custom integration work.
 This monolithic approach reflects outdated technological constraints and serves primarily to lock customers into vendor ecosystems while limiting their ability to adapt and evolve.

-Operio is engineered on the principle of radical modularity—a fundamental architectural philosophy that treats every aspect of business functionality as an independent, composable building block.
-This approach creates a new paradigm for how businesses can construct, optimize, and evolve their operational infrastructure.
+Operio is engineered on the principle of radical modularity, a fundamental architectural philosophy that treats every aspect of business functionality as an independent, composable building block.
+This approach creates a new paradigm for how businesses can construct, optimize, and evolve their operational infrastructure, just like Odoo introduced.

 #### The Philosophy of Composable Intelligence

 Our composable architecture treats each business function as an independent, intelligent module that can be combined, recombined, and optimized according to specific business requirements.
 Each module operates with cognitive independence through its own AI agent, data sovereignty through specialized storage while participating in the shared enterprise ontology, API-first design for seamless integration, and autonomous operation capabilities.

-The key to successful modular architecture is our shared enterprise ontology—a common conceptual framework that enables seamless information exchange between modules.
+The key to successful modular architecture is our shared enterprise ontology, a common conceptual framework that enables seamless information exchange between modules.
 When the Sales module records a customer interaction, it uses data structures that the Finance module can immediately understand for revenue forecasting.
 This ontology evolves continuously while maintaining backward compatibility.

 #### Strategic Advantages: Incremental and Evolutionary

 The composable architecture delivers unprecedented strategic advantages impossible with monolithic systems.
-Organizations can begin with a single module addressing their most pressing need—a startup might start with just the Sales module, while a manufacturing company might begin with Operations.
+Organizations can begin with a single module addressing their most pressing need just like a startup might start with just the Sales module, while a manufacturing company might begin with Operations.
 This eliminates the massive upfront risk associated with traditional ERP implementations.

 Our design represents a commitment to openness and interoperability.
 If an organization has best-in-class third-party tools or custom legacy systems, Operio doesn't force replacement.
 Instead, it integrates seamlessly, becoming the intelligent orchestration and memory layer that makes the entire technology stack smarter and more coordinated.